nperony/pybatchgeotag/README.md

   -f FOLDER, --folder FOLDER
                         (geotag mode) Folder where images are located (images will be overwritten!)
-  -o, --overwrite       (geotag mode) Overwrite geodata for images that
+  -tz TIMEZONE, --timezone TIMEZONE
-                        already have coordinates in EXIF (default false) -r, --recursive       (geotag mode) Browse folder recursively (default
+                        (geotag mode) Time zone (e.g., "UTC", or "Europe/Zurich") of the camera.
+It will be converted to your local time zone prior to geotagging -o, --overwrite       (geotag mode) Overwrite geodata for images that already have coordinates in EXIF (default false) -r, --recursive       (geotag mode) Browse folder recursively (default